 2. Industrial sources

-They combine with the rainwater causing the production of acidic rain which changes the soil pH and thereafter affects the overall crop production.
+These byproducts combine with the rainwater causing the production of acidic rain, which changes the soil pH and, after that, affects the overall crop production.
 Industries also dump their solid and liquid effluents into the soil.

 3. Urban waste